jdockerty/contributed-to/README.md

 ## How it works

+The application runs a simple web server which relays the requested GitHub username from the URL as a parameter into the GitHub API.

 This utilises the [GraphQL GitHub API](https://docs.github.com/en/graphql) to fetch the relevant data about a user's merged pull requests, filtering by those which are not their own projects, i.e. a repository under their GitHub username.